The current anti-smoking campaign is

 keep reading below!

-current level of control over the tobacco industry and eying huge repositories
+satisfied with it's current level of control over the tobacco industry and

-tobacco fortunes into the hands of government bureaucrats, health care
+and redistribute tobacco fortunes into the hands of government bureaucrats,

 plan requiring tobacco companies to pay $18 billion to buy out tobacco farmers

 and phase out the government program that supports their crop.
-It will be the
+It was the small

-small tobacco farmer who is hurt most by this federal attack on small business.
+tobacco farmer who was hurt most by this federal attack on small business.
+The

-At present, the government limits who can grow tobacco and how much of it.
-It
+government limits who can grow tobacco and how much of it.
+It sets a minimum

-sets a minimum price for tobacco and levies assessments on growers and buyers
+price for tobacco and levies assessments on growers and buyers so the program

-so the program runs at no net cost to the government.
-The federal government
+runs at no net cost to the government.
+The federal government requires tobacco

-requires tobacco quota holders to either grow their tobacco or lease it to
+quota holders to either grow their tobacco or lease it to other farmers.

-loss of federal tobacco subsidies in the form of allotments will be forced to
+federal tobacco subsidies in the form of allotments will be forced to sell out

-sell out to the large corporate farmers who can easily assimilate the loss of
+to the large corporate farmers who can easily assimilate the loss of federal

-federal support through increased cost to the consumer and increased exports.
+support through increased cost to the consumer and increased exports.
+Lugar's

-Lugar's plan would phase out the tobacco program over three years and then let
+plan would phase out the tobacco program over three years and then let anyone

 Money is central to the collectivist agenda of